ovh/docs/pages/cloud/public-cloud/first_connexion/guide.en-gb.md

 ### Logging in to a Linux instance using a Windows operating system

 To log in to a Linux instance using Windows, you can use a software program like [PuTTY](https://www.putty.org/){.external}, or for the latest Windows 10 releases, you can use [native features](https://docs.microsoft.com/en-us/windows/wsl/about){.external}.
-You can then follow the same instructions provided above.
+You can then follow the same instructions as above.

 ### Logging in to a Windows instance

 #### Finalise the installation

 Once you have created your instance, you will need to finalise something called *sysprep*.
-To do this, log in to your [OVH Control Panel](https://www.ovh.com/auth/?action=gotomanager){.external} and launch the VNC console:
+To do this, log in to the [OVH Control Panel](https://www.ovh.com/auth/?action=gotomanager){.external} and launch the VNC console:

 ![VNC console](images/vnc_console.png)